 Cash and cash equivalents consist of cash held with banks and other short-term highly liquid investments with original maturities of three months or less from the date of acquisition.
-Short-term investments are liquid investments and are held more for the purpose investment than for the purpose of meeting short-term cash commitments.
+Short-term investments are liquid investments and are held for the purpose investment than for meeting short-term cash commitments.